Authors: Bojan Stojkovski and Bogdan Iordache

 To connect with a wider audience, start by pinpointing your ICP.
 Then, concentrate on communicating with your core ICP first.

-“You need to prioritize a certain ICP you are focused on, both in demo’s and actionable feedback.
+“You need to prioritize a certain ICP you are focused on, both in the demo and actionable feedback.
 You might change the offering, you might change the price, or undersell.
 So, there are too many reasons why the ICP is among the important things that you need to figure out.”
 Giorgio explains.

-Another crucial aspect is that sales people always need to sell the product that they currently have.
+Another crucial aspect is that salespeople always need to sell the product that they currently have.
 “Most salespeople go into the market and take customer needs, come back and say that once those needs are delivered, they’ll sell the product.
-No – once you deliver those needs, it will take six months, 12 months or more – your customer needs will have changed already 20 times.
+No – once you deliver those needs, it will take six months, 12 months, or more – your customer needs will have changed already 20 times.
 Never sell a roadmap, sell what you have today,” he says.

 However, in the earliest stages, selling a bit of vision helps – while that’s not a roadmap, it sets a direction for future development.

 A robust sales process, a streamlined pipeline, and an ideal sales team – armed with these essentials, do founders still need to do sales?
-For Giorgio, it really depends on whether they are passionate enough to sell.
+For Giorgio, it depends on whether they are passionate enough to sell.

-What he often notices as well is that after handling sales themselves at the start, most founders do prefer to hire someone who can efficiently grow their sales and manage a larger sales team.
+What he often notices as well is that after handling sales themselves at the start, most founders prefer to hire someone who can efficiently grow their sales and manage a larger sales team.

 Mastering Retention Instead of Accidental Sales